Health coaches everywhere seem to be asking me the same question:

 If your program is online, will you include a private online forum, monthly group calls, and some form of accountability?

 If you’re doing 1-on-1 coaching, you’ll also want to decide how long each session will be.
-45-50 minutes gives you a little time between each client, and then if you run over by a few minutes, it’s not a problem
+For example, 45-minute sessions give you a little time between each client, and then if you run over by a few minutes, it’s not a problem

 This will probably take some time and brainstorming to figure out, and it will also probably take some testing to see what works best.
 Don’t be afraid to try something different, and adjust your course of action when needed.